Machine Learning Algorithms

 K-Nearest Neighbors (KNN)

-KNN is a simple, non-parametric algorithm used for classification and regression.
-It classifies data points based on the majority class among the k-nearest neighbors.
+KNN is one of those very simple, non-parametric classification and regression algorithms; it classifies the data points based on the majority class among the k-nearest neighbors in the database.

 Use Cases: KNN is used in recommendation systems, image recognition, and video recognition.